Introducing Vaultic: Private AI for Regulated Teams

 - Point it at a folder of documents and start asking questions.

-Under the hood it runs open-weight models locally via Ollama (Qwen2.5 as the default), a local embedding model (nomic-embed-text), a Qdrant vector store, and Postgres.
-No external API calls, zero data egress by default.
-If you read our case for self-hosted AI versus cloud APIs, Vaultic is what that argument looks like once it’s packaged.
-The promise in one line: a complete AI assistant over your own documents and systems, running entirely on your infrastructure; your data never leaves the building; every answer is sourced and logged; secured by a network-security engineer, not bolted on afterwards.
+Under the hood, open-weight models run locally through Ollama (Qwen2.5 by default), alongside a local embedding model (nomic-embed-text), a Qdrant vector store, and Postgres.
+No external API calls; zero data egress out of the box.
+If you read our case for self-hosted AI versus cloud APIs, Vaultic is what that argument looks like once it’s packaged into one command.
+The promise in a single line: a private AI assistant over your own documents and systems, running on infrastructure you control; every answer is sourced and logged; secured with the discipline of network-security engineering.

 Your Data Never Leaves the Building

 “Runs locally” is a claim.
-Most products that make it can’t prove it, and in the security review the burden of proof falls on you.
-Vaultic was built by a network-security engineer, so the network boundary is part of the product rather than a line in the deployment guide.
+Most products that make it can’t prove it, and in the security review, the burden of proof lands on you, not the vendor.
+Vaultic was built by a network-security engineer, so the network boundary ships as part of the product instead of a reassuring sentence in the deployment guide.

 Vaultic reads the endpoints you have actually configured and derives an egress manifest from them: every destination the system could in principle talk to.
 From that it computes an air-gap verdict, a plain answer to “can anything in here reach the internet?”
 And it doesn’t stop at reporting.
 It exports ready-to-apply default-deny-egress firewall rules for iptables, nftables and Windows Firewall.
 The Windows path drops onto a DOCKER-USER chain that logs and drops outbound traffic, which is exactly where naive Docker-on-Windows setups leak.
 There is also a one-command check you can run from inside the container to prove nothing escapes.